Skip to content

-With that context, I thought it would be helpful to adapt the Desmos guidelines to address the broader design requirements for general digital learning content.
+With that context, we thought it would be helpful to adapt the Desmos guidelines to address the broader design requirements for digital learning content.
 Through content creation, the Desmos guidelines can be adapted to help students interact and improve online learning techniques.
 Here are six suggestions to guide your work:

 1. Contextualize learners by creating an intellectual need for information and skills